 How does knowing about buyer social styles help to sell art?

 The whole point is to help you adjust your style to match that of your prospect more carefully.
-When you address them in the manner of their social style, you will find progressing a conversation to closing a deal much easier with less friction.
+When you address buyers in the manner of their social style, you will find progressing a conversation to closing a deal much more natural with less friction.

 With a Driver, you want to get to the point fast, state your facts clearly, move to a close as soon as possible.
 Make sure they understand this is your best work and worthy of them owning it.

 With an Expressive, you want to paint a picture for them.
 Let them know how much joy they will gain from sharing this fabulous piece of art with others.
-Compliment them for their inherent ability to quickly pick the best art from among all available.
+Compliment them for their inherent ability to pick the best art from among all available quickly.
 Paint them a picture of how this art will express their great taste where it is on display.

 With an Amiable, you want to let them know this art is widely popular.
 Explain to them that this artist has a vast following of collectors, fans, friends, and social media contacts.
 Assure them they are making an excellent choice in their purchase.
-Let them know that many people just like them are jubilant having purchased similar work by the same artist.
+Let them know that many people, just like them, are happy having purchased similar work by the same artist.

-Understanding an art buyer’s social style gets you deeper into a trusting conversation or relationship.
+Understanding an art buyer’s social style gets you deeper into an open conversation or relationship.